AyadShammout/SQLAuditCentral/README.md

 Once the data is loaded, a nightly job will process the data to product report tables.
 These report tables can be viewed by SSRS reports (included).

+More Information on SQL Audit and Compliance at http://www.microsoft.com/en-us/download/details.aspx?id=6808